mpanighetti/install-or-defer/README.md

 - `%UPDATE_LIST%` will be automatically replaced with a comma-separated list of all recommended updates found in a Software Update check.
 - The section in the `{{double curly brackets}}` will be removed when this message is displayed for the final time before the deferral deadline.
 - The sections in the `<<double comparison operators>>` will be removed if a restart is not required for the pending updates.

-#### Timing

-- `EACH_DEFER`

-    When the user clicks "Defer" the next prompt is delayed by this much time.

-- `PROMPT_TIMEOUT`

-    The number of seconds to wait before timing out each Install or Defer prompt.
-This value should be less than the `EACH_DEFER` value.

-- `UPDATE_DELAY`

-    The number of seconds to wait between displaying the "run updates" message and applying updates, then attempting a soft restart.

-- `HARD_RESTART_DELAY`

-    The number of seconds to wait between attempting a soft restart and forcing a restart.

 ### Installer creation